atsaloli/tsalolikhin_com/content/about.md

 ## Professional Background

-I am a master generalist systems administrator, with specialties in configuration management, CI/CD and establishing teams of sysadmins.
+I am a master generalist systems administrator, with a specialty in configuration management and establishing teams of sysadmins.

 I've delivered professional training privately and publicly, including at USENIX LISA, SoCal Linux Expo, Ohio Linux Fest, Texas Linux Fest, IBM SHARE, ShellCon and many more.